CBIIT/HPC_DME_APIs/src/hpc-server/hpc-ws-rs-test/src/test/dice/test-register/test-dataObject-registration/test-auto-collection-creation-without-dataObject-metadata/README.txt

 The dataObject does not have any metadata.

 makeme:
-Change the DOC of the user to DUMMY_NO_HIER before running the test.

 runme:
-Change the DOC of the user back to DUMMY DOC.

 This is done by setting the attribute "createParentCollections" to "true".
 The returned code should be 201